Aman2406/NSA-block/README.md

 Any problems, questions or something wrong?
 ------------

-* Feel free to open an issue and I will look at it asap. - Pull Requests or ideas are always welcome!
+* Feel free to open an issue ticket and I will look at it asap. - Pull Requests or ideas are always welcome!

 ToDo: